singh-man/books/crackingTheCoding/03_stacksAndQueues.md

 ---

 One approach is to implement a rudimentary sorting algorithm.
 We search through the  entire stack  to find the  minimum element and then push that onto a new  stack.
 Then,  we find  the  new  minimum element and push that.
-This will actually require a total  of three stacks: s1 is the  original stack, s2 is the  final sorted stack,  and s3 acts  as a buffer  during our searching of sl.
-To search sl for each minimum, we need to pop elements from sl and push them onto the buffer, s3.
+This will actually require a total  of three stacks: s1 is the  original stack, s2 is the  final sorted stack,  and s3 acts  as a buffer  during our searching of s1.
+To search s1 for each minimum, we need to pop elements from s1 and push them onto the buffer, s3.

 Unfortunately, this requires two  additional stacks, and we can only use one.
 Can we do better?
 Yes.

-Rather  than searching for the  minimum repeatedly, we can sort  sl by inserting each element from sl in order into s2.
+Rather  than searching for the  minimum repeatedly, we can sort  s1 by inserting each element from s1 in order into s2.
 How would this work?

-Imagine we have the  following stacks,  where s2 is "sorted" and sl is not:
+Imagine we have the  following stacks,  where s2 is "sorted" and s1 is not:

 | s1 | s2 |
 | -- | -- |